haroutboujakjian/Vuesalize/documentation/README.md

 ### Stacked Bar Chart

-Occasionally, it's easier to compare groups by stacking them in one bar.
+Stacked bar charts are one of the most popular chart types.
 Here is a simple example that constructs a stacked bar chart

 <div style="display: flex; justify-content: center">